Brent-56/Python-Pyber-Analysis/README.md

 - For the second portion of the project I went in and created a new DataFrame showing the sum of the fares for each date where the indices are the city type and date.
 To accomplish this I used a .groupby and a .sum function and specified .fare to_fame.
 The results:

 ![962EB3E5-7097-4E0A-8632-038CD9223C11](https://user-images.githubusercontent.com/112785655/216190125-f376badf-6eb8-4827-9dff-98cc1085360d.jpeg)

-- We are now going reset the index so we can use the pivot() function which will allow us to create a pivot table.
+- We are now going reset the index so we can use the pivot() function which will allow us to create a pivot table
+- .
 ![EA33822B-594E-45BD-A045-9A09A61C39CC](https://user-images.githubusercontent.com/112785655/216193758-4f9de9a1-5c0d-4eb0-b59b-4fe7f9349da1.jpeg)

 - Next I needed to create a pivot table with the 'date' as the index, the columns ='type', and values='fare'